 The advantages of neurofeedback treatment for migraines are that it is non-invasive, non-drug and the impact can often be permanent or long-lasting.
 We are able to treat children as young as three years old.

-If you’re looking for a different way to help give your child relief from migraines, take advantage of our free consultation.
+If you’re looking for a different way to help give your child relief from migraines, take advantage of our consultation.